All Episodes

 A reminder, Ditto Cam up and running.

-It will be for the uh remainder of the program.
+It will be for the remainder of the program telephone number 800-282-2882.

-The email address is rush at EIB net.com.
+The email address is rush at EIBnet.com.

-I keep getting uh emails.
+I keep getting emails.

 I check them during the break.

-What what what do you keep checking out there?
+What do you keep checking out there?

-I mean talking about the online phone lines that allow internet connectivity.
+I mean, talking about the online phone lines that allow internet connectivity.

 And so I keep checking.

-And the backup, one of the backup T1s was has been up for the last half hour, just went down.
+And the backup, one of the backup T1s has been up for the last half hour, just went down.

-I hate the phone, but so I get emails, hey, hey, we're just we just got our telephones back.
+I hate the phone, but so I get emails.

 I'm calling up about DSL.

-He still doesn't have power either, so he's got his regular phones, but no uh online.
+So he's got his regular phones, but no online.

 We are going to be last to get hooked up to everything.

-The uh although I I have to tell you, I have to tell you this.
+Although, I have to tell you, I have to tell you this.

 Saturday or Sunday.

-Uh what was it?
+What was it?

-It had to be it had to be Saturday.
+It had to be Saturday.

-And uh, oh, whoopy doo, hubba hub in my neighborhood, even these guys are heading.
+In my neighborhood, even these guys are heading.

-And I looked on the trucks and they're from Detroit.
+And I looked on the trucks, and they're from Detroit.

 They're from New Fallujah.

-And I'm saying, this is this is you know awfully nice.
+And I'm saying, this is awfully nice.

-So coming home, we had these guys, the trucks weren't yet deployed, they were just rolling out, as it were.
+So coming home, we had these guys, the trucks weren't yet deployed.

 One of the times I was stopped, I got out, and I went up to one of the guys from a truck from New Fallujah, and I said, you know, I really appreciate you guys coming down here to help us.